 - 2 cups shelled fresh peas or dried split peas

 - 2 cups Water 2 to 4 cups

 - Sauté the guanciale until crisp and golden.

 - Drain excess oil from the guanciale and set it aside for the soup topping.

 - Sauté the onion in the olive oil until translucent.

-Add the peas, two cups water and salt and simmer until the peas are tender.
+- Add the peas, two cups water and salt and simmer until the peas are tender. about 10 minutes.
 Add more water as desired.

 - Allow the soup to cool, then place in a blender & process until smooth and creamy.